clarknelson/craft-mailchimp/README.md

 ];
 ```

 The API Key can be found in the Mailchimp Admin panel under your user settings. ds.admin.mailchimp.com/account/api where ds is your accounts data center (ie us10).

 This setting is required for the plugin to work correctly.

 The data center would be the prefix or suffix for the API key, for example us10.
 This is optional and will try to be parsed from the API key that is provided.

 To use a specific audience on your account, use that list's Audience ID found on the settings page at ds.admin.mailchimp.com/lists/settings/default?id=web-id.
-Please do not provide the web id as listed in the URL paramiters, use the "Audience ID" as listed on the settings page.
 By default the first audience on your account will be used, so this may not be required if you are using a single list on your account.

 ## Usage